 When Israel was being delivered by Moses and Aaron out of Egypt, Exodus 4:22 has God saying that Israel is God’s firstborn son.
 Israel would be delivered through the water of the Red Sea and enter the wilderness to enter into a covenant relationship with God.
 Israel would agree to behave as God’s son in the world.
 However, we know Israel had great difficulty throughout their history behaving as God’s son.
 They fail and are exiled into foreign lands (Deut.
 28:33, 49) and the exile continues to the time of John the Baptist and Jesus.
 Lane suggests that Israel was now being called by John the Baptist to come out into the wilderness, repenting, and renewing their covenant vows with God as His son.
 Yet, we know that Israel won’t succeed with their vocation to be a light to the world.
 This becomes more intriguing.
 Jesus will be seen coming out into the wilderness to be baptized and to receive the Spirit.
 When Jesus receives the Spirit he is understood to be God’s “Son” (1:11).
 As Israel, God’s son gathers in the wilderness to ‘meet’ God once again, we see the true Son doing the same, preparing to fulfill God’s plan and inaugurate God as King.
 Israel is seen as needing deliverance and unable to coronate God as they should.
 They are still in a status of exile (cf. Luke 15; the two sons are seen as being in two different kinds of exile).
 Jesus is the One who will succeed by completing Israel’s vocation, to create a heavenly, godly, humanity.
 The Messiah represents his people as God is depicted as a shepherd of His people.
 The shepherd is responsible for the sheep and Jesus is responsible for the lost sheep of Israel.
 Therefore, Jesus is baptized, not for the remission of his sins, but for the remission of Israel’s sins, and the world’s.
 Jesus is also responsible for us all.

 We are seeing a reenactment of Israel’s exodus story when we look at John and the wilderness scene, the Israelites passing through water via John’s baptism, and also the Spirit of God meeting His Son out in the wilderness.
 Verse 12 says that the Spirit sent Jesus out into the wilderness.
 He was there forty days and was with the wild beasts and was tempted by Satan.
 This is similar to Israel’s history of being in the wilderness and dealing with both the human and demonic aspect (idols) of the wilderness, and likely much more.
 Satan defeated Israel there.
 Israel failed there.
 Jesus won’t fail here.
 Satan won’t defeat Jesus here.
 Unlike Israel, Jesus will be God’s faithful servant, and not be led astray.
 Jesus will now be seen as the powerful One, the One who can bind Satan, the “strong man” (Mark 3:27), and plunder his goods.
 John is now in prison, and Jesus heads not for Judea or Jerusalem, but the villages of Galilee.
-It is now time to announce the earth-shattering victory that is going to be won through Jesus.
+It is now time for Jesus to carry that prophetic torch, and to announce the earth-shattering victory.
 This is the good news of the kingdom of God (v.
 15).